 Taiga doesn’t use session cookies in its API as it stateless.
 However, the Django Admin (/admin/

 ) uses session cookie for authentication.
 By default, Taiga is configured to work behind HTTPS.
-If you’re using HTTP (despite de strong recommendations against it), you’ll need to configure the following environment variables so you can access the Admin:
+If you’re using HTTP (despite the strong recommendations against it), you’ll need to configure the following environment variables so you can access the Admin:

 SESSION_COOKIE_SECURE: "False"